-Deferred outflows of resources related to pensions decreased by \$2,646,312 and \$2,903,511, respectively, as of the fiscal years ended June 30, 2023 and 2022.
-Deferred outflows of resources related to other postretirement benefits decreased by \$2,811 and increased by \$73,968 as of the fiscal years ended June 30, 2023 and 2022.
+Deferred outflows of resources related to pensions decreased by \$938,453, \$2,646,312 and \$2,903,511, respectively, as of the fiscal years ended June 30, 2024, 2023 and 2022.
+Deferred outflows of resources related to other postretirement benefits increased by \$85,147, decreased by \$2,811, and increased by \$73,968 as of the fiscal years ended June 30, 2024, 2023 and 2022, respectively.
 The recognition of a deferred outflow of resources related to pensions resulted from the Station's adoption of GASB Statement No. 68, Accounting and Financial Reporting for Pensions - an amendment of GASB Statement No. 27 in fiscal year 2015.
 The recognition of a deferred outflow of resources related to other post-retirement benefits resulted from the Station's adoption of GASB Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions in fiscal year 2018.
 The most significant deferred outflow of resources is related to pensions.
 Changes of assumptions in the actuarial valuation have had significant impacts on the deferred outflow of resources related to pensions.
-From 2022 to 2023, the assumption change discount rate did not change, and remained at 7.00%.
-From 2021 to 2022, the most significant assumption change was an increase in discount rate from 3.89% to 7.00%.
+From 2022 to 2024, the assumption change discount rate did not change, and remained at 7.00%.